aurelius-in/RainRef/README.md

 ---

-## Buying Guide in Plain English
+## Why RainRef?

 * If you get many questions from customers, this tool helps you answer faster.
-* It shows where the answer came from.
-You can see the proof.
+* It shows where the answers came from.
+You can see the proof at scale.
 * It only runs actions that you approve.
 It does not go wild.
 * Every action writes a receipt.
 You can check what happened later.
 * It also makes a list of the biggest problems.
 This list is easy to share with your product team.